librato/agent/README.md

 ### 5.5.0-librato34

+_Mar 17, 2016_

+This release enables support for HAProxy.
+The plugin has been patched with Michael Leinartas' [collectd-haproxy.py](https://github.com/mleinart/collectd-haproxy) plugin.
+The plugin has also been patched to prefix metrics with `backend` and `frontend`, depending on the source of the metrics and the proxy type.
+Health-specific metrics, such as `uptime_seconds`, are not prefixed.
+This adheres more closely to Librato's dynamic source convention.
+We are also appending the name of the proxy to the source.

+### 5.5.0-librato34

 _Mar 4, 2016_

 This release enables the native Zookeeper plugin.
 By default, the plugin will look for a Zookeeper service running on localhost TCP port 2181.
 Change this by editing `/opt/collectd/etc/collectd.conf.d/zookeeper.conf`, as shown below.